Dear Mom (Carol, as I called you when we worked together),

 I remember your starting a writer’s column for a little Highland Park paper, the name of which escapes me-it wasn’t the Highland Park News.
 One time, entries were slow, so you wrote the most exciting short story I’ve ever read.
 I wish I could find it.
 The ending was no less unexpected than a Stephen King work.

 I miss you so much.
 This March 12 will be 40 years since you took your leave.
-In 1979, there were set visiting hours at the hospital, otherwise I would have stayed with you longer than college spring break.
+In 1979, there were set visiting hours at the hospital, otherwise I would have stayed with you longer than that evening.
 Instead, the phone rang early the next morning with tragic news.
 It was unfair to lose my best friend when I was 26.
 When I have a birthday now, I count how many more years it is since your 56 years of life.

 I know we communicate.
 Doing well on my first book I owe all to you.
 Thanks, Mom.